Thankful for Gluten Free Thanksgiving Tips

 Stuffing

-I’m not a big stuffing fan so I have not personally tried any of these, but just to give you a few ideas, Katz and liveGfree (both certified GF) make a gluten free stuffing.
-I’ve had many other wonderful products from these brands, so maybe their stuffing is too?
+I’m not a big stuffing fan, so I have not tried any of these, but just to give you a few ideas—Katz and liveGfree (both certified GF) make a gluten free stuffing.
+I’ve had many other wonderful products from these brands, so maybe their stuffing is awesome too?

 Dessert

-There are a million gluten free thanksgiving dessert recipes out there and I wish I had time for them all.
-But since I don’t have time to make the ultimate gluten free pumpkin cheesecake of my dreams, brownies are an excellent choice.
+There are thousands of gluten free dessert recipes out there and I wish I had time for them all.
+But, since I don’t have time to make the ultimate gluten free pumpkin cheesecake of my dreams, brownies are an excellent choice.
 Brownies are EASY and delicious.
 You can also make them even more delicious with add-ins, toppings, and frosting.
-If you haven’t had King Arhurs Fudge Brownie mix yet, you haven’t lived.
+If you haven’t had King Arthurs Ultimate Fudge Brownie mix yet, you haven’t lived.

 Also, if you are lucky enough to have them, utilizing a local gluten free bakery for dessert is an excellent and easy way to go.
-Last year I got a whole Tickety Boo “Cheesecake,” and even the gluten eaters loved it.
+Last year, I got a whole Tickety Boo “Cheesecake,” and even the gluten eaters loved it.
 My mom, who tends to HATE anything gluten free, actually loves these!
-The chocolate flavors—the chocolate hazelnut and Mexican hot chocolate are the best, in my humble opinion.
+The chocolate flavors—the chocolate hazelnut and Mexican hot chocolate are my favorite.

-If you are really just dying to make a pie of some sort, I haven’t tried it yet, but there’s MiDel GlutenFree Graham Style Pie Crust which seems to be quite prevalent in stores.
-If you really want to go above and beyond and make your own pie with graham cracker crust, I’m in love with Schar Honey Grams
+If you are dying to make a pie of some sort, I haven’t tried it yet, but MiDel GlutenFree Graham Style Pie Crust seems to be prevalent in stores.
+If you want to go above and beyond and make your own pie with graham cracker crust, Schar Honey Grams are great.

-Remember, don’t stress it, it’s just a meal.
-And if something doesn’t turn out the way you were hoping it would, there’s always next year!
+Remember, don’t stress it.
+It’s just a meal.
+You don’t even need to eat “Thanksgiving” food for it if you don’t want to.
+And if something doesn’t turn out the way you were hoping it would, there’s always next year.

 Similar Posts